 No applicant will be considered unless the minimum admission requirements are met.
-Admission requirements are evaluated by the use of a rating scale which includes but not limited to: ACT scores, GPA, entrance test scores, health care work experience, performance on core courses, and applicable previous degrees earned.
+Admission requirements are evaluated by the use of a rating scale which includes but not limited to: ACT scores, GPA, entrance test scores, previous degree awarded, health care background experience, and performance on core courses.
 All applicants are considered on a competitive basis.
 Meeting the minimum requirements does not guarantee admission into the program.
 The number of applicants accepted is limited due to the nature of the program.
-Applicants will be notified by letter of their conditional acceptance or non-acceptance to the program.
-The conditional acceptance letter will include specific instructions regarding all requirements that must be completed prior to August admission.
+All applicants will be notified by letter of their conditional acceptance or non-acceptance to the program.
+If an applicant is accepted for the program, they will receive conditional acceptance letter with specific instructions regarding all requirements that must be completed prior to August admission.
 These requirements are listed below:

-- completion of Anatomy & Physiology I (BIO 2513/2511) and Anatomy & Physiology II (BIO 2523/2521) with a grade of "C" or better within the last 5 years to be exempt from Body Structure and Function (PNV 1213) - satisfactory completion of American Heart Association Healthcare Providers CPR taught during the summer - satisfactory completion of MATH 1102 during the summer based on entrance test score - satisfactory background check (see Policy on Admission to Health Science Program) - health evaluation form completed by a physician or nurse practitioner - proof of current immunizations including, but not limited to Hepatitis-B vaccination series, Tdap booster, and TB skin test - acceptable pre-admission drug screen
+- completion of Anatomy & Physiology I (BIO 2513/2511) and Anatomy & Physiology II (BIO 2523/2521) with a grade of "C" or better within the last 5 years to be exempt from Body Structure and Function (PNV 1213) - satisfactory completion of American Heart Association Healthcare Providers CPR taught during the summer - satisfactory completion of MAT 1102 during the summer, if indicated by entrance test scores - satisfactory background check performed by the Health Sciences office - health evaluation form completed by a licensed healthcare provider - proof of current immunizations including, but not limited to Hepatitis-B vaccination series, Tdap booster, and TB skin test (2-step TB skin test is required for all new entering students) - acceptable pre-admission drug screen

 - attend a Health Science orientation session. - be aware that, in addition to the regular college fees, Practical Nursing students will incur expenses for such items as uniforms, books, supplies, liability insurance, accident insurance, background check, Hepatitis B vaccination series, national and state certification examination fees, and review seminars.
-Fees are not limited to these listed.

-• be responsible for their own transportation to the college campus and clinical agencies.
+Fees are not limited to these listed. - be responsible for their own transportation to the college campus and clinical agencies.